mjdamgaard/UP-Web-Project/README_longer_version.md

 surf the web and visit web pages, and if you wanted to add something to the web yourself, you could "simply" make your own website and host it from a domain.
-But this way of thinking about the users of the web is far from the reality today, where there *is* quite a wide gab between the developers and the average users of the web.
-Thus the average user today is *not* going to write any HTML when they want to add something to the web (and they are especially not going to write semantic metadata triplets, as this takes even more advanced knowledge than for just writing simple HTML).
+But this way of thinking about the users of the web is far from the reality today, where there is indeed quite a wide gab between the developers and the average users of the web.
+Thus the average user today is realistically not ever going to write any HTML when they want to add something to the web (and they are especially not going to write semantic metadata triplets, as this takes even more advanced knowledge than for just writing simple HTML).

 And yet the "average users," i.e. the non-developers, add *so much* to the web in its present state.
 Nowadays when we use the web, we often go to the same